m-hahn/RRLCS/model/compute_surprisal/README.md

 * [Run full implementation](resource_rational_surprisal_VN3Stims_3_W_GPT2M_TPLf.py)

 ### Run on your own dataset
 We provide scripts for running the [simplified](runModel_Simplified.py) and [full](runModel_Full.py) model variants on your own dataset.
-Please do feel free to get in touch to discuss your use case!
+Please do feel free to get in touch to discuss your use case before running -- we'll be happy to provide advice.

 The workflow is as follows: